HarshCasper/Rotten-Scripts/Python/README.md

 ## What is Python?

 Python is a high-level general purpose programming language created by Guido van Rossum.
-It is an easy to use interpreted language which can be used for a wide varity tasks including and not limited to automation, data science, machine learning, image processing and web development.
+It is an easy to use interpreted language which can be used for a wide varity of tasks including and not limited to automation, data science, machine learning, image processing and web development.

 The main reason behind its success is the presence of vast variety of libraries and  its super helpful developer community.